 Lucette is a combined hormonal contraceptive used to prevent pregnancy.
-Lucette comes in a single strength of 0.03 mg ethinylestradiol and 3 mg drospirenone.
+Lucette comes in a single strength tablet containing 0.03 milligrams ethinylestradiol and 3 milligrams drospirenone.

 If you begin to take Lucette on the first day of your period, it will be effective immediately.
 That means you will not have to use a condom or other extra forms of contraception.
-You can take it up to day 5 of your cycle, unless your menstrual cycle is very short, in which case it’s best to use a condom for the first 7 days.
+You can take it up to day 5 of your cycle, unless your menstrual cycle is very short, in which case you should use a condom for the first 7 days.

-You can get a prescription for Lucette if you need to ease the symptoms of premenstrual syndrome or regulate painful periods.
+You may get a prescription for Lucette if you need to ease the symptoms of premenstrual syndrome or regulate painful periods.
 Lucette is also useful to treat acne and endometriosis symptoms.

 Lucette can be used to delay your period.
-In that case, just skip the week during which you normally would not take the contraceptive pills.
-For more a specific option to manage period delay, you could try Noristherone, which has been developed specifically for that purpose and is available to order from Dr Felix.
+In that case, just skip the week during which you normally would not take any contraceptive pills.
+For more a specific option to manage period delay if you are not taking hormonal contraceptives, you could try Norethisterone (Utovlan), which has been developed specifically for that purpose and is available to order from Dr Felix.

 Combination contraceptive pills such as Lucette can be used to treat endometriosis.
 Endometriosis causes the tissue lining the womb to grow outside of it.
 This often causes intense pain.
 Hormonal contraceptives such as Lucette are useful to manage the condition by preventing excess tissue growth.
 It will usually take up to four months for symptoms to ease.

 Sometimes it can take a while to find the perfect contraceptive pill that’s right for you.
 Often, women try a few different options before finding their match.
 Changing pills is relatively simple.
-Once you finish your monthly pack of your previous pill, you can start to take Lucette straight away.
+Once you finish the month’s strip of your previous pill, you can start to take Lucette straight away.
 Skip the 7-day break.
-If you are swapping from a progesterone-only pill, you may begin to take Lucette at any time, but make sure you use extra protection such as condoms for 7 days.
+If you are swapping from a progestogen-only pill, you may begin to take Lucette at any time, but make sure you use extra protection such as condoms for 7 days.